What is Comparable Company Analysis?

 Multiples play a significant role in financial modeling.
 They are commonly used as the terminal value assumption in a Discounted Cash Flow (DCF) model, with the most common assumption being an EV/EBTIDA multiple based on currently observable prices in the market.

 Multiples can also be used to tie the results of the financial model back to reality.
 If the result that comes out of the financial model implies a 30x EV/EBITDA multiple, and none of the comps are currently trading about 12x, the model may require some adjusting.

 For more on the art of financial modeling, please check out CFI’s wide range of financial modeling courses.

-At CFI we’re on a mission to help you advance your career.
+Thank you for reading CFI’s guide to Comparable Company Analysis.
+At CFI, we’re on a mission to help you advance your career.
 Some of our most popular free resources include: